sterbini/AAP_CAS/student_instructions.md

 During the course we will use **Python3** and [`Xsuite`](https://xsuite.readthedocs.io/en/latest/).
 `Xsuite` is a collection python packages for the simulation of the beam dynamics in particle accelerators.

-> **Important:** we kindly ask you to go throw this document **before coming** to CAS, such as to **prepare yourself** (and **your laptop**) for the course.

-We will explain in the following sections how to install all necessary software on **your laptop**.

-**A basic knowledge of Python is assumed**.
+> **Important:** we kindly ask you to go through this document **before coming** to CAS, such as to **prepare yourself**  for the course.
+We will explain in the following sections how to install all necessary software on **your laptop**. **A basic knowledge of Python is assumed**.
 If you are not familiar with Python, you can find a few resources to fill the gap in the following sections.

-Do not worry about the theory of Accelerator Optics for the moment (it will be discussed in details during the school) but get familiar with Python.
+Do not worry about the theory of Accelerator Linear Optics for the moment (it will be discussed in details during the school), just focus on Python and the installation.

 After [a short introduction](#a-very-short-introduction-to-python), we will focus on the [software setup](#software-setup).
 Finally, in [appendix](#appendix-python-packages) you will find links and cheatsheets for the most common Python packages that will be used during the course.